 I've worked with words my whole life, as a writer, editor, student of literature and teacher of writing.
 I’ve written and/or edited everything from technical reports, audit reports, medical textbooks and computer manuals to poetry, short fiction and creative non-fiction.

-When I began leading workshops in contemplative writing -- or mindful writing -- in 2016, it was a revelation and a game changer.
-I'd been practising mindfulness meditation using Buddhist teachings for some years by then, but hadn't experienced the contemplative arts until the winter of 2016.
+When I began leading workshops in contemplative writing in 2016, I'd been practising mindfulness meditation using Buddhist teachings for some years, but hadn't experienced the contemplative arts.